-The types of aquatic vegetation found in Spruce Pond is typical for many ponds in Massachusetts.
-The invasive plants such as milfoil can arrive in many ways, including washing in from other water bodies, or by clinging to waterfowl or boats.
+SLM: The typed of aquatic vegetation found in Spruce Pond is typical for many ponds in Massachusetts.
+The invasive plants such as milfoil can arrive in many ways, including washing in

+&lt;sup>4 Section IV Part A of Guidance for Aquatic Plant Management in Lakes and Ponds: As it Relates to the Wetlands Protection Act from other waterbodies, or by clinging to waterfowl or boats.
 It can be very challenging to keep these plants from entering a water body.
 But they can be controlled once they are there.